 The penalties get substantially more severe with subsequent DUI convictions.

-Let Our DUII Lawyers Handle Your DUII Case
+Let Our (DUII) DUI Attorneys Handle Your Case

 Many DUII cases are able to be successfully defended, whether it is because the facts just do not support an arrest or because technical requirements were not met.
 Just because an officer has arrested you for DUII does not mean you are guilty.
 Perhaps the officer’s suspicions were not objectively reasonable, the roadside testing was flawed, or the breath or blood test protocols were not followed.
 It’s the state’s burden to do everything right in order to convict you and take away your driver’s license.